botter-live/botter.live-Android/README.md

 Botter.client().setLauncherVisibility(Botter.Visibility.VISIBLE);
 ```

-Note that you can specifiy a list of activities to hide BOTTER into them like below :
+Note that you can specify a list of activities to hide BOTTER into them like below :

 ```
 Botter.client().hideLauncherInActivities(activitiesToHide); // activitiesToHide is an ArrayList holds the activities to hide BOTTER (i.e. MainActivity.class)